DataDog/documentation/content/en/dashboards/guide/compatible_semantic_tags.md

 ## Overview

-For compatible series of data, Datadog automatically maps colors to meanings.
+For compatible series of data, Datadog can map colors to meaning.
 When a compatible tag is detected, Datadog suggests the Semantic color palette.
 This automatically maps data to meaning-driven colors.

 **Note**: Queries must be grouped with a single set of tags.